How can social casino affiliates create landing pages for paid traffic?

 - Set up analytics goals and funnels in GA4 or preferred analytics tool

-- Instrument event tracking for form submissions, clicks and micro-conversions
+- Instrument event tracking for form submissions, clicks, and micro-conversions

 - Document attribution windows and reconcile platform vs. partner reporting